Skip to main content

 Egypt

-In «The Dispute between a Man and His Ba» (12th Dynasty) there are words: «Be patient, my ba, my brother, until my heir comes, one who will make offerings, who will stand at the tomb on the day of burial, having prepared the bier(ss)of the graveyard.» (2006LichtheimM:1.164).
+In the «Dispute between a Man and His Ba» (12th Dynasty), there are the following words: «Be patient, my ba, my brother, until my heir comes, one who will make offerings, who will stand at the tomb on the day of burial, having prepared the bier of the graveyard.» (2006LichtheimM:1.164).

 9 And he said unto him, Take me a heifer of three years old, and a she-goat of three years old, and a ram of three years old, and a turtle-dove, and a young pigeon.
 10 And he took unto him all these, and divided them in the midst, and laid each piece one opposite the other; but the birds he did not divide.

-Liturgical Selection.
+Liturgical Selection

 The fixation of an identical set of «pure» sacrificial species (large and small cattle, birds) with the complete exclusion and tabooing of the pig.